Guide to Renting

 Savings: We can take savings into account, however you must have an amount that is equal to 36 times the monthly rent that has been in your account for at least 6 months.

-If you are unable to prove income then we may ask for advance payment of rent or a guarantor.
+If you are unable to prove income then we may ask for advance payment of rent or a UK-based guarantor.
 Your guarantor will need to prove an income of 42 times the monthly rent.
-If your Guarantor is not UK based then they must be in full time employment.

 |4.
 Right to Rent check.||